denten-books/plain-text/3-format.md

-copyright attorney, "the answer to the machine is in the machine [@clark_copyright_1996, 81-82]"---by which he meant that copyright enforcement should be taken up on the device level by the International Standards Organization, the very body responsible for the Document Object and the OSI communication protocol stack [@clark_copyright_1996, 84].
+copyright attorney, "the answer to the machine is in the machine [@clark_copyright_1996, 81-82]"---by which he meant that copyright enforcement should be taken up on the device level by the International Standards Organization, the very body responsible for maintaining the standards for the Document Object Model and the OSI communication protocol stack [@clark_copyright_1996, 84].

 As an example of how that might work, Clark cites the Copyright in Transmitted Electronic Data Report (CITED), which suggests building "a tamper proof